Menu

 Membership levels

-Both associations have membership levels ranging from beginner and student editors to advanced editors.
+Both associations have membership levels ranging from those for beginner and student editors through to advanced editors.
 I’m at the Professional level for both organisations (which each have slightly different definitions of this level).
-To reach this level for the SfEP, for example, I had to prove my qualifications, show continued professional development, prove a certain number of hours of experience, get a blind reference from a client and sit an editing test.
+To reach this level for the CIEP, for example, I had to prove my qualifications, show continued professional development, prove a certain number of hours of experience, get a blind reference from a client and sit an editing test.
 All this was then evaluated by a panel – membership upgrades are not handed out lightly.

 Networking